-You may not be reimbursed for the cost of other health care coverage maintained outside of the Plan, or for long-term care expenses.
+You may be reimbursed for "over the counter" drugs only if those drugs are prescribed for you.
+You may not, however, be reimbursed for the cost of other health care coverage maintained outside of the Plan, or for long-term care expenses.
 A list of covered expenses is available from the Administrator.

-The most that you can contribute to your Health Flexible Spending Account each Plan Year is \$3,050.
-The minimum amount that you may contribute to the Health Flexible Spending Account each Plan Year is \$25.
-For any short Plan Year, the most that you can contribute to your Health Flexible Spending Account each Plan Year is prorated.
-In addition, you will be eligible to carryover amounts left in your Health Flexible Spending Account, up to \$610.
+The most that you can contribute to your Health Flexible Spending Account in 2018 is \$2650.
+This Plan Year limit my increase as allowed under the application regulations.
+The minimum amount that you may contribute to the Health Flexible Spending Account each Plan Year is \$100.
+In addition, you will be eligible to carryover amounts left in your Health Flexible Spending Account, from a minimum of \$100 up to a maximum of \$500.
 This means that amounts you do not use during a Plan Year can be carried over to the next Plan Year and used for expenses incurred in the next Plan Year.
+You may only use the carryover amounts within the next Plan Year.